MileHacker Logo

 Historical Depth

-The continuous habitation of Lindos, from times of antiquity through the medieval period and into the modern era, has a rare chance to experience living history.
+The continuous habitation of Lindos, from times of antiquity through the medieval period and into the modern era, has an uncommon chance to experience living history.

 Snapshot of Lindos

-Its most iconic feature is the ancient Acropolis, perched majestically on a towering rock, overlooking the village and two picturesque bays.
-The Acropolis holds layers of history, from the ancient Temple of Athena Lindia to the middle ages castle built by the Knights of St. John.
+Its most iconic feature is the ancient Acropolis, perched majestically on a towering rock, with a view of the village and two picturesque bays.
+The Acropolis holds layers of history, from the ancient Temple of Athena Lindia to the middle ages castle erected by the Knights of St. John.

 Village Charm